-Buzz Marketing is a strategy that shares and amplifies the power of the most ancient and persuasive selling tool: word of mouth.
+Buzz Marketing is a strategy that uses and amplifies the power of the most ancient and persuasive selling tool: word of mouth.

-The main goal of this strategy is reaching a huge number of people and letting them talk of a specific product.
-These tactics generate an opinion (usually positive), a value and, in the most successful cases, brand loyalty.
+The main goal of this strategy is to reach a huge number of people by encouraging them to talk about and share a specific product.
+These tactics generate an opinion (ideally positive!), value and, in the most successful cases, long-term brand loyalty.

-Word of Mouth is one of the most powerful selling tools on the planet.
-Consumers exchange their opinions about a product or service.
-It’s something natural, each one of us does it, if a suggestion comes from our friends or family, we trust it more.
-How many of you check the reviews of a product before buying something?
-Word of Mouth can be the natural glory or the ruin of a product.
+Word of mouth is one of the most powerful selling tools on the planet and occurs when people exchange their opinions about a product or service.
+It’s something entirely unforced and natural – each one of us does it.
+If a suggestion comes from our friends or family, we trust it more.
+How many people check the reviews of a product before buying it?
+Word of mouth can be the glory or the ruin of a product.

-Viral Marketing: this strategy of Marketing generates interest in a product (or service) spreading it everywhere at the speed of light.
-Some people think that going viral is synonymous with bad.
-This is not true.
-Behind this kind of Marketing there is an elaborated strategy.
-Just to give you an example, in the last few years we are seeing some interesting cross channel strategies, with product placement of famous brands in Summer hits that then goes viral.
+Viral marketing: this strategy generates online interest in a product (or service), spreading it everywhere at the speed of light.
+Some people think that “going viral” is something bad, but it can go both ways.
+There is usually an elaborate strategy behind this kind of marketing.
+For example, in the last few years, we have seen interesting cross-channel strategies in which product placement of famous brands in summer music hits creates viral interest.

-Buzz Marketing: this a marketing strategy that amplifies word of mouth.
-If viral marketing usually takes place in social media, an event is the perfect scenario for a buzz campaign, the message can reach millions of people instantaneously.
-For sure, you can vehiculate your campaign also through social media.
+Buzz marketing: this a strategy that amplifies word of mouth.
+If viral marketing usually takes place on social media, an event is the perfect vehicle for a buzz campaign, as the message can reach millions of people instantaneously.

 Choose your content

-Mark Hughes was who invented the term ‘Buzz marketing’.
+Mark Hughes invented the term “buzz marketing.”
 According to him, there are six ways to build a buzz marketing campaign.
-So, a great campaign should include at least one of these WOW factors:
+A great campaign should include at least one of these wow factors:

-- Taboo: literally a social or religious custom prohibiting or restricting a particular practice or forbidding association with a particular person, place, or thing.
-Driving your audience behind the ordinary and the forbidden will stimulate them to have a reason to talk about your product and share an opinion.
+- Taboo – literally a social or religious custom prohibiting or restricting a particular practice or forbidding association with a particular person, place, or thing.
+Driving your audience beyond the ordinary and the forbidden will give them a reason to talk about your product and share an opinion.

-4. Remarkable: surprise your audience or tell them an impressive and amazing story, something that you usually won’t do.
+4. Remarkable – surprise your audience or tell them an impressive and amazing story – something that you usually wouldn’t do.

-Remember that video could be the perfect format to vehiculate your buzz message.
+Also remember that video could be the perfect vehicle for your buzz message.

 Select your audience

-Who will be your possible buyers/followers?
+Who are your potential customers/followers?
 Not everything will impact everyone, so create a specific message for your audience segment.

 Give them a reason to engage with your product/service

-Influencers can be the perfect messengers for your buzz campaign.
-Do you remember?
-We were talking about Influencer Marketing in our last article.
-Select someone that fits with the values of your brand and your audience and let them spread your message.
+Influencers can be the perfect messengers for your buzz campaign (see our Influencer Marketing article).
+Select someone that fits the values of your brand and your audience and let them spread your message.
 You can also create a topical hashtag.

-Last, but not least, if your brief is strong and you worked on a sophisticated and complete strategy, your buzz campaign will fly high, on and offline.
+If your brief is strong and you worked on a sophisticated and complete strategy, your buzz campaign will fly high – on and offline.

 How can I create a buzz marketing strategy?

-The first step is to choose the theme of the campaign, like using unusual, funny or taboo topics.
+The first step is to choose the theme of the campaign, for example by using unusual, funny or taboo topics.
 Then you should select your audience and give them a reason to engage with you.
-Finding the right influencers and doing guerrilla marketing are also good ways to boost your strategy.
+Finding the right influencers and using guerrilla marketing are also good ways to boost your strategy.